Hadokane/CI_PP1_Oversights/README.md

 The academic aim of this project is to demonstrate my newly developed skills within the HTML & CSS languages, through the creation of a static, front-end website.

-I intend to display this throughout the project via my: coding, comments, commits and explanation provided by this README file.
+I intend to display this throughout the project via my: coding, comments, commits, and the explanation provided by this README file.

 As such, no other programming languages are directly used.